Gonorrhea: Signs and symptoms

 Gonorrhea infections of mucosal membranes can cause swelling, itching, pain, and the formation of pus.
 The time from exposure to symptoms is usually between two and 14 days, with most symptoms appearing between four and six days after infection, if they appear at all.
 Both men and women with infections of the throat may experience a sore throat, though such infection does not produce symptoms in 90% of cases.
 Other symptoms may include swollen lymph nodes around the neck.
-Either sex can become infected in the eyes or rectum if these tissues are exposed to the bacterium.
+Either sex can become infected in the eyes or rectum if these tissues are exposed to the bacterium, which can lead to pain with bowel movements, rectal discharge, or constipation.

 Women

 Half of women with gonorrhea are asymptomatic but the other half experience vaginal discharge, lower abdominal pain, or pain with sexual intercourse associated with inflammation of the uterine cervix.
 Common medical complications of untreated gonorrhea in women include pelvic inflammatory disease which can cause scars to the fallopian tubes and result in later ectopic pregnancy among those women who become pregnant.